SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 ### Roads and Paths

+Various designations are appended.
+In England and Wales:

+* PF  Public Footpath
+* PB  Bridleways
+* RB  Restricted Byway
+* BY  Byway Open to All Traffic

+In Scotland:

+* CP  Core paths

+Informal paths have "(I)" appended.

 Some corridors are shown as paths.

 Some rare highway tags are consolidated into "track".

+Various tunnel tags are consolidated into "yes.

 Golf features are shown as paths or tracks if no other appropriate tags exist.